makokal/beamer-themes/README.md

 - JUB - I used this while I was with [Jacobs University](http://www.jacobs-university.de)
 - ALUF - For my current affiliation, [University of Freiburg](http://srl.informatik.uni-freiburg.de).
 Still a work in progress

+These themes were adapted from the [Gelugor theme](https://github.com/liantze/beamer-gelugor) by LianTze Lim, which were in turn styled after [Universiti Sains Malaysia's](http://www.usm.my) [Powerpoint style](http://tex.my/gelugor-a-usm-beamer-theme/).

 ## Usage
 * Clone the repo